What is Fellowship?

 - Alternative Career, Volunteer Work with Organizations Not Directly Connected with the Built Environment; or Service to Society

-Whether nominated by chapter or by five Fellows or by 10 Architect members in good standing, each nominee is responsible for obtaining a Sponsor and a number of reference letters, developing their own Fellowship submission package, and submitting the required materials online between the time submissions open (usually in late Spring) and the deadline in mid-October.
+Whether nominated by their Chapter, or by five Fellows or by 10 Architect members in good standing, each nominee is responsible for obtaining a Sponsor and a number of reference letters, developing their own Fellowship submission package, and submitting the required materials online between the time submissions open (usually in late Spring) and the deadline in early October.

-A candidate for Fellowship must be an AIA architect member who has been in good standing as an Architect member for a total of at least 10 years.
+A candidate for Fellowship must be a current AIA architect member in good standing, who has been an Architect member for a total of at least 10 years.
 The 10 years do not have to be consecutive.
 Nominees must be currently renewed and have completed their AIA CES requirement of 18 hours (including 12 HSW) for the previous full year.
 Sponsors and any AIA Architect members who are reference letter writers must also be renewed and current on their CES.

 AIA Los Angeles has a dedicated Fellows Nominating & Mentoring Committee, which identifies and nominates Chapter members, and offers individual and group mentoring and critiques of submissions in progress.
 Nominations occur in the spring and eligible candidates are encouraged to contact staff liaison Steve Tanner, Hon.
 AIA|LA, at email@example.com to let us know of your interest and obtain instructions for what the Committee needs to see in order to make their decision.